FuelLabs/fuel-indexer/docs/README.md

 SUBCOMMANDS:
     auth        Authenticate against an indexer service
     build       Build an indexer
-    check       Get status checks on all indexer components deploy      Deploy an indexer to an indexer service help        Print this message or the help of the given subcommand(s) init        Create a new indexer project in the current directory kill        Kill the indexer process.
+    check       Check for Fuel indexer components
+    deploy      Deploy an indexer to an indexer service help        Print this message or the help of the given subcommand(s) kill        Kill the indexer process.
 Note that this command will kill any process listening on the default indexer port or the port specified by the `--port` flag new         Create a new indexer project in a new directory postgres    Fuel Postgres Orchestrator
-    remove      Stop and remove a running indexer start       Standalone binary for the fuel indexer service. status      Check the status of a registered indexer
+    remove      Stop and remove a running indexer start       Standalone binary for the Fuel indexer service status      Check the status of a registered indexer
 ```